Closed

 What expenses are eligible under Property tax abatement program?

-Restoration of heritage properties.
+Restoration or repair work on heritage properties.

 Who can I contact for more information about the Property tax abatement program?